Square Root Implementation

 b that are both between 0 and 1 produce a smaller number than both

 b.
-Said another way, we know that the nth root of decimal number is going to be a larger decimal, somewhat non-intuitively.
+Said another way, we know that the nth root of a decimal number is going to be a larger decimal, somewhat non-intuitively.

 def nth_root(x: float, n: int): """Calculate the nth root of x""" if x < 0: raise NotImplemented("not implemented for negative values") if n < 0: raise NotImplemented("not implemented for negative root values") if x == 0 or x == 1: return x guess = x / 2 prev_guess = None if x > 1: smallest_guess_too_big = x largest_guess_too_small = 0 else: # x < 1 smallest_guess_too_big = 1 largest_guess_too_small = x guess_nth_power = guess ** n while (guess_nth_power != x and guess != prev_guess): if guess_nth_power > x: smallest_guess_too_big = guess prev_guess = guess new_guess = (largest_guess_too_small + guess) / 2 else: largest_guess_too_small = guess prev_guess = guess new_guess = (guess + smallest_guess_too_big) / 2 guess_nth_power = new_guess ** n guess = new_guess return guess